How to Grow Lavender in Australia

 Lavandin

 This variety has very similar qualities to lavender.
 But it’s a hybrid of the lavender species.
 Lavandin is more penetrating than lavender.
-It has a strong scent, and it’s considered to be beneficial for circulatory, respiratory, and inflammation conditions.
+It has a strong scent, and it’s considered to be beneficial for circulatory, respiratory, and inflammatory conditions.
 Lavandin usually has three flower heads in each stem.
 It also has longer lilac flowers and longer stems.

 How to Propagate Lavender From Cuttings

-Lavender is a very easy plant to propagate from cuttings.
-All you need are cuttings, a propagating mix, and a warm position until they establish a good root system.
-Ideal timing for cuttings is in the early spring, although late winter can also be feasible, provided you have a form of cover offering sufficient warmth and cold protection.
-Let's walk through the process with a few easy-to-follow steps.
+The ideal timing for cuttings is in the early spring, although late winter can also be feasible, provided you have a form of cover offering sufficient warmth and cold protection.
+Let's walk through the process.

 Taking Lavender Cuttings